Fair Minimum Wage Act of 2013

 See below for key background and analysis of the Fair Minimum Wage Act of 2013, in addition to the following resources:

-- Policy Brief: The Economic Impact of Raising the Minimum Wage to $10.10 per hour, and the Demographic Profile of Affected Workers
+- Policy Brief: Economic Impact of Raising the Minimum Wage to $10.10, and Demographic Profile of Affected Workers

 Background and Key Elements

 Following President Obama’s call to raise the minimum wage in his 2013 State of the Union address, Senator Tom Harkin (D-IA), Chair of the Senate Health, Education, Labor and Pensions Committee, and Representative George Miller (D-CA), the top Democrat on the House Workforce Committee, have introduced the Fair Minimum Wage Act of 2013.
 It would:

 - Raise the federal minimum wage to $10.10 per hour over two-and-a-half years, in three steps of 95 cents each.

 - Adjust the minimum wage annually to keep pace with the rising cost of living - a key policy reform known as "indexing," which 11 states are already using to prevent the minimum wage from falling in value each year.

 - Raise the minimum wage for tipped workers - which has been frozen at a meager $2.13 per hour for more than twenty years - to 70% of the full minimum wage.